dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 * for best practice, id attributes should be unique.
 Therefore, the same id attribute should not be assigned to more than one element
 * you can style id attributes using CSS in the same way as with classes
     * however and as noted above, an id is not reusable and should only be applied to one element
-    * **an id has a higher specificity (importance) than a class** so if both are applied to the same element and have conflicting styles, the styles of the id will be applied.
+    * **an id has a higher specificity (importance) than a class** so if both are applied to the same element and have conflicting styles, the styles of the id will be applied

 -----